Family names officers in fatal shooting by Park Police

 In a federal lawsuit filed in August, Ghaiser’s family described the shooting as “egregious, senseless and unlawful.”
 The family identified the officers as Alejandro Amaya and Lucas Vinyard in a court filing Friday.

-A Park Police spokesman declined comment.
+A Park Police spokesman declined to comment.
 Both officers have been on paid administrative duties since the shooting.
 Vinyard has worked for the Park Police since 2007, while Amaya joined the force in 2009.

-Neither officer could immediately be reached for comment Friday.
-The names of their attorneys were not listed in court documents.
+Neither officer could be reached for comment Friday.
+Vinyard did not immediately respond to a message left at his home.
+Amaya did not immediately respond to a message left on his cellphone.
+The names of their attorneys were not yet listed in court documents.

+The lawsuit says the chase began after Ghaiser, 25, was involved in a minor traffic accident.
+It says Ghaiser drove away from the scene and was pursued by Park Police.
+They say he stopped three times, and each time, officers jumped from their cruiser and pointed their guns at him.

+The lawsuit says that on the third stop, officers blocked his path with their patrol car, jumped out and fired nine shots into Ghaisar’s Jeep.